ibexa/documentation-developer/docs/search/search_engines/solr_search_engine/install_solr.md

 !!! note

-    Make sure to test this setup against a single-core setup, as it might perform worse than single-core if your project uses a lot of language fallbacks per SiteAccess, as queries will then be performed across several cores at once.
+    Make sure to test this setup against a single-core setup, as it might perform worse than single-core if your project uses a lot of language fallbacks per SiteAccess, as queries are then performed across several cores at once.

 ``` yaml
 ibexa_solr: